algorandfoundation/xGov/Proposals/xgov-170.md

 company_name: Everyone
 category: dApps
 focus_area: Other
-open_source: No
+open_source: Yes
 amount_requested: 125000
 status: Final
 ---

 ## Abstract
-This proposal seeks to fund a new no-code voting & agreement signing tool that will enable any user, brand, or community to deploy custom contracts for streamlined proposal creation, decentralized voting, agreement signing, and immutable record keeping.
+This proposal seeks to fund a new voting / agreement signing tool that enables any user, brand, or community to deploy custom contracts for streamlined proposal creation, decentralized voting, encrypted agreement signing, and immutable record keeping.

-The voting tool will be the most user-friendly voting & agreement signing tool within crypto, supporting a range of essential use cases for businesses and communities.

-By providing essential decision-making features within an intuitive user-experience, the proposed tool aims to target and onboard teams and communities from within and beyond the Algorand and web3.
+By providing these essential collaboration and decision-making features within a highly intuitive user-experience, we aim to attract and onboard teams and businesses, primarily from outside the Algorand ecosystem.

 ## Team
 Jesco Brandt (@heartberg)